Workflow-Manager-admin/storycine-ai-60327-be0795a3/storycine_ai_frontend/README.md

 ### `npm start`

-Runs the app in development mode.\
+Runs the app in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm test`